ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 ## SoA Platforms then Applications

-Service oreinted architecture has always been very fascinating concept.
+Service oriented architecture has always been very fascinating concept.
-Jeff Bezos was way ahead of his time when he basically pulled a Hitler and dictacted that everything would switch over to SoA.
+Jeff Bezos was way ahead of his time when he basically pulled a Hitler and dictated that everything would switch over to SoA.
 We are at point in the web where platforms represent core business value.
-You need to have a platform that's accessible on any device either nateively or with a browser.
+You need to have a platform that's accessible on any device either natively or with a browser.
 So now you're faced with a question.
 How can you develop your platform and expose to different devices: HTTP.
-I like HTTP and I make my plaforms speak HTTP.
+I like HTTP and I make my platforms speak HTTP.
 We can use HTTP to create JS applications for browsers.
 We can also use HTTP to communicate with an external system through OS level code.
 You can build a native application on Android backed by HTTP service.
 You can build your JS application backed by